Campus Improvement Plan

 Strategy's Expected Result/Impact: These students will improve their performance on the PSTAAR, STAAR, and district assessments and qualify for advanced coursework in reading and math at the middle schools.

-Staff Responsible for Monitoring: Teachers
+Staff Responsible for Monitoring: Teachers, ILT

 Title I: